nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 		- After the it receives a connection, it selects a target from the target group for the default rule using a flow hash routing algorithm
 		- It attempts to open a TCP connection to the selected target on the port specified in the listener configuration
 		- It forwards the request without modifying the headers
-		- A _listener_ checks for connection requests from clients, using the protocol and port that you configure, and forwards requests to a target group.
+		- A **listener**checks for connection requests from clients, using the protocol and port that you configure, and forwards requests to a target group.
-		- Each _target group_ routes requests to one or more registered targets, such as EC2 instances, using the TCP protocol and the port number that you specify
+		- Each **target group** routes requests to one or more registered targets, such as EC2 instances, using the TCP protocol and the port number that you specify
 		- You can add and remove targets from your load balancer as your needs change, without disrupting the overall flow of requests to your application
 		- It has **one static IP per AZ** and supports assigning Elastic IP (Helpful for IP whitelisting)![enter image description here](https://exampleloadbalancer.com/assets/with_nlbtls.png)
 		- Features
 			- Support dynamic host port mapping
 			- Used for extreme performance, TCP or UDP traffic
 			- Handle millions of requests per second
-			- Less latency ~100ms (vs 400ms for ALB)
+			- **Less latency ~100ms (vs 400ms for ALB)**
 			- Has one static IP per AZ and supports assigning EIP which helpful for  IP whitelisting
 			- Not included in AWS free tier
 			- Has own SG which communicate with EC2 SG
 - [Gateway Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/introduction.html)
 	- Enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems
-	- Operates at the third layer of the Open Systems Interconnection (OSI) model, the network layer
+	- Operates at the third layer of the Open Systems Interconnection (OSI) model i.e. the network layer
 	- It listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule
 	- It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows)
 	- Uses Gateway Load Balancer endpoints to securely exchange traffic across VPC boundaries